Jalalhejazi/powershell-automation/readme.md

-## Special PowerShell optimized for Cloud
+## Special PowerShell Training Optimized for Cloud Computing

 - We start with the basics in 3 days
 - Some Advanced features in 2 days